atlas-php/agent-cli/README.md

 The `config/atlas-agent-cli.php` file exposes:

-* `sessions.path` – where JSONL transcripts are persisted.
-Defaults to `storage/app/codex_sessions`.
+* `sessions.path` – base directory for JSONL transcripts.
+Atlas Agent CLI stores Codex logs inside `<path>/codex`.
+Defaults to `storage/app/sessions`.
+* `workspace.path` – the working directory Codex should execute within.
+Defaults to your Laravel application's base path but can be pointed at any detached workspace (override via `ATLAS_AGENT_CLI_WORKSPACE_PATH` or the `--workspace` command option for per-run overrides).
 * `model` – Codex model automatically applied to each run unless overridden with `--model` (defaults to `gpt-5.1-codex-max`).
 Available models are listed at [OpenAI Codex models](https://developers.openai.com/codex/models).

 ## Local Sandbox